-I am a big fan of celebrity crushes, it is part of how I fall in love with the movies.
-I’ve had these crushes since I’ve been aware of celebrities and have not given them up in my old age.
+I am a big fan of celebrity crushes, it was part of how I first fell in love with the movies.
 I have fine-tuned the “celebrity crush” into a work of art.
 I should give seminars about how to do them properly.

 My first crush?
-It’s a toss-up between Ralph Macchio and Lance Kerwin, but the Macchio crush was more transformational, in terms of my development as a human being, and I say that with zero exaggeration.
+It’s a toss-up between Ralph Macchio and Lance Kerwin, but the Macchio crush was more transformational, in terms of my development as a human being.
+I say that with zero exaggeration.

 Now I am talking about pre-Karate Kid Ralph Macchio.
 Very important distinction.
 I am talking about his stint on Eight is Enough.
 When he hit paydirt with Karate Kid, and was suddenly on the cover of every teen magazine on the rack, I felt oddly jealous about it.
 Like I was losing him.
 I felt proprietary towards him.
 I had been with him back then.
 Before it was cool.
 I somehow liked it better when he was just my little secret.